 BACKGROUND AND WORKING EXPERIENCE

-As a Program Director for HIV/AIDS Social work Partnership for Orphans and Vulnerable Children Program in Tanzania since 2009 she was able to direct Para Social work Training in 13 regions of Tanzania and trained a total of 4800 Para Social workers including Social Welfare Officers, Welfare Assistnat and Supervisors from village, ward and District levels.
-Under her directorship, Leah Natujwa was able to train other Para Social workers for further studies where a total of 96 students graduated as Social Welfare assistant working at village and ward level.
-Leah Natujwa has worked in various work related to Monitoring and Evaluation, research and consultancies where assessment of the students as well as Para Social workers were made and provided to the Ministry of Health and Social Welfare to Strengthen Social Welfare Workforce in Tanzania.
+As a Program Director for HIV/AIDS Social work Partnership for Orphans and Vulnerable Children Program in Tanzania since 2009 Ms. Leah was able to direct Para Social work Training in 13 regions of Tanzania and trained a total of 4800 Para Social workers including Social Welfare Officers, Welfare Assistant and Supervisors from village, ward and District levels.
+Under her directorship, Ms. Leah was able to train other Para Social workers for further studies where a total of 96 students graduated as Social Welfare assistants working at village and ward level.
+Ms. Leah has worked in various agencies related to monitoring and evaluation, research and consultancies involving students and para-social workers; where the tasks assessment and reports were made and provided to the Ministry of Health and Social Welfare to Strengthen Social Welfare Workforce in Tanzania.

-Also Leah Natujwa is leading in the forthcoming article with the international partners namely Linsk, N. L., Mason, S. in the article called “ Strengthening Tanzania’s social welfare workforce: Training Para Social Workers to provide ongoing support services to vulnerable children and families.
-In Gray et al., Social Work Practice in Africa”
+Moreover, Ms. Leah Natujwa is leading in the forthcoming article with the international partners namely Linsk, N. L., Mason, S. in the article titled “ Strengthening Tanzania’s social welfare workforce: Training para social workers to provide ongoing support services to vulnerable children and families.
+In Gray et al., Social Work Practice in Africa